 - Michael Lopp, author of Rands in Repose, uses the formula 7 +/- 3, which crucially takes into account how much time you could be committed to in 1 on 1s with everyone on your team.

 - Tomas Tunguz, VC at RedPoint Ventures deep dives into the concept from many sources to conclude "roughly 7" and explores how "Span of Control" and "Span of Responsibility" impact it and lead to the rule of 7 direct reports.

-The consensus appears to be that double digit team sizes are generally a sign of trouble for a manager, and ideally you'll follow the rule of 7 direct reports and start dealing with the issue before you hit 10 employees.
+Their consensus appears to be that double-digit team sizes are generally a sign of trouble for a manager, and ideally you'll follow the rule of 7 direct reports and start dealing with the issue before you hit 10 employees.
 That's why the first place to start is developing leaders on your team.

-Here's what to do to start developing leaders who can excel, even when you have too many direct reports
+Here's what to do to start developing leaders who can excel, even when you have too many direct reports already:

 1) Let go of your fears and desire for direct control.